Spaces of norms, determinant of cohomology and Fekete points in non-Archimedean geometry: Spaces of norms

-The chosen terminology comes from the Archimedean case, where the Gram-Schmidt orthogonalization process associates to a Euclidian/Hermitian norm $\n$ and a basis $(e_i)$ the orthogonal basis $(e'_i)$ obtained by projection of each $e_i$ orthogonal to $W_{i-1}$, which satisfies $\|e_i\|_\be=\|e'_i\|$.
+The chosen terminology comes from the Archimedean case, where the Gram--Schmidt orthogonalization process associates to a Euclidian/Hermitian norm $\n$ and a basis $(e_i)$ the orthogonal basis $(e'_i)$ obtained by projection of each $e_i$ orthogonal to $W_{i-1}$, which satisfies $\|e_i\|_\be=\|e'_i\|$.